igutekunst/ooc/docs/technical.rst

 Here we can see a few important things:
     1. The MAGIC must be set here.
 Otherwise, ``new`` may try to construct objects out of invalid pointers.
     2. The size of the object before initialization is specified.
-This is used by new to allocate memoery
+This is used by new to allocate memory.
-    3. Some function pointers are in ``.class``, and are considered common, and implemented for many objects.
+    3. Some function pointers are in ``.class`` These are considered common, and implemented for many objects.
        Some more specific functionality is included in *Traits*, which are extensions to the ClassHeader, and will be discussed later.